 So here's how YOU get through it, ladies.

 1. You’ll have plenty of time to cry after he leaves, and each time after you hang up from every phone/Skype call from 11.5 time zones away.
 Not only is it a waste of time to sit around teary-eyed in the days, hours, minutes before he departs, or in those precious minutes on the phone, it does neither of you any good to send him off to theater or to the next mission with any grief/pain/sadness/worries/doubts.
 So just don’t do it.
 Happy times, always.

-4. But, no news actually is good news.
+4. But, in reality, no news actually is good news.
 If there’s a blackout and you haven’t been contacted, that’s a good thing.
 Really.
 So while as tough as it is to not hear from him, the longer that blackout lasts, the better the odds are that your soldier is safe and sound.
 Without going into too much detail, the Army is pretty good at contacting NOK and those on the soldier's contact list.
 48 hours, 72 max... if that time passes and you haven't heard, he's okay.
 He's okay.
+Take a breath.